sudosoph/docs/content/topic-guides/dynamic-caching.md

 ## HTML Streaming

-No matter how session-specific and customized a page is, the head of the HTML document is the same for every user.
+No matter how session-specific and customized a page is, typically the head of the HTML document for a given URL is the same for every user.
 From a website optimization perspective, anything that is reliably the same can be cached.
 HTML Streaming is a technique that leverages this consistent repetition of the head tag in order to optimize delivery.
-In particular, HTML Streaming offers extremely fast Time to First Byte, because regardless of the page our platform can serve the Head from cache no matter what

-In order to implement HTML streaming, we configure your section.io proxy stack to strip
+With HTML streaming implemented, our platform separates out the head and body of incoming HTML documents and then caches the head portion.
+For all subsequent requests for that URL, Varnish cache delivers the HTML head immediately with an embedded ESI tag which requests the body.

+Beyond the obvious performance benefits of caching a piece of the HTML document, HTML streaming offers extremely fast time-to-first-byte on pages that cannot be cached according to traditional methods.

 ## Summary

 ISE is a technique that is implemented at the section.io level and allows us to cache as many valid responses as possible.
 Hole-punching is a design pattern implemented on your origin application that separates authenticated and unauthenticated information into separate requests to allow for maximum caching.
+HTML streaming offers quick time-to-first-bytes by selectively caching HTML documents.

+For implementation questions on any of these, contact our engineering team at `support@section.io`